bhk/build/notes.md

 Also: we could use a temporary variable to reduce repetition of the target name within `rule` (in the Make rule, .PHONY)

+### More optimization possibilities

+ * Separate the cache into "NAME.ids" and "NAME.mk".
+NAME.ids
+   assigns `_cachedIDs`, and NAME.mk has everything else.
+NAME.mk
+   is built as a side effect of building NAME.ids.
+NAME.ids is included when we use the cache, and NAME.mk is used when-AND-IF _rollups encounters a cached ID.

+   This avoids the time spent loading the cached makefile (and the dep and vv files) (maybe 100ms in med-sized project), when (A) restart will occur due to stale cache, (B) the goals are non-trivial yet are entirely outside the cache.

+ * Allow instances to easily select "lazy" recipes, so that their command will be evaluated only if the target is stale.
+However, this provides no savings when vv includes {command}.
+The only *actual* case right now is Makefile[minion_cache], which does this on its own.
+And Makefile would need a way to convert lazy rules into non-lazy:

+      ;; assumes no '$@' or other rule-processing-phase-only vars (if (findstring "$" (subst "$$" "" rule))
+         (subst "$" "$$" (native-call "or" rule)))

+### Parallel Builds

+Passing `-jN` to make will run up to N jobs at a time in parallel.
+But someone might not know to pass `-jN`, or might forget, or might find it tedious to do so, or might not know which `N` is appropriate.
+Can our Makefile simply "do the right thing"?

+First, consider that it isn't easy to divine the appropriate value for `N`.
+It may depend on the number of CPUs in the system, the amount of memory, the memory usage of the build itself, and so on, so having the makefile do this will result in additional complexity (and time) in the makefile, and it will mostly likely not be a completely general solution.

+Specifying `N` in an environment variable would allow users to define best guesses in their shell rc files, and override on the command line if necessary, and can remove this complexity from our makefiles.
+This appears to be the intended usage of the MAKEFLAGS environment variable.
+One small concern is that this might break some existing makefiles (even though such makefiles "should" use `.NOTPARALLEL`).

+Then we have the question of what mechanism might be used by the makefile to control parallelism...

+ * It can define a default alias to invoke `$(MAKE) -jN default-no-j`, and presumably others.
+This is inflexible and would clutter the makefile.

+ * A makefile can assign `MAKEFLAGS` in the reading phase, and if the value includes `-jN` it will take effect in the rule processing phase of the *current* instance of Make.
+However, once that is done, any sub-make will fail to operate in parallel and the a "disabling jobserver" warning will be displayed, which would generally rule out this approach.
+(See submake in test.mak).

+### Possible Arg Syntax

+  $(_args)                -->  {:*}
+  $(_arg1)                -->  {:1}
+  $(call _nameArgs,NAME)  -->  {NAME:*}
+  $(call _nameArg1,NAME)  -->  {NAME:1}